bolderbrush10/SearchlightAssault/README.md

 _sl-util.lua_             - math functions, copying functions, and other miscellaneous functions

-_info.json_        - information to display in the mod portal webpage, plus version / mod dependency information _data.lua_         - lists which files the mod manager should read to build & modify prototypes _data-updates.lua_ - reads what turrets OTHER MODS have put into the game and generates extended-range versions of their prototypes
+_info.json_        - information to display in the mod portal webpage, plus version / mod dependency information _settings.lua_     - prototypes for the settings that can be configured for this mod _data.lua_         - lists which files the mod manager should read to build & modify prototypes _data-updates.lua_ - reads what turrets OTHER MODS have put into the game and generates extended-range versions of their prototypes
                     (this allows a searchlight to "boost" any given turret's range).